stripe/tracer-objc/README.md

 -----END TRACE JSON-----
 ```

-In your tests, instead of mocking the complex behavior of `ThatThing`, you can simply *play* a recorded trace:
+In your tests, instead of mocking the complex behavior of `ThatThing`, you can simply **play recorded behavior**:

 ```objective-c
 ThatThing *thing = [ThatThing new];